proboterror/Loewe_VGA_Module_Q2500/README.md

 Send "gerbers" folder content packed to zip archive.

 ## Build Notes
-L816 and L826 L3225 size SMD inductors value are unknown; replace with 0R resistor or solder bridge.
+L816 and L826 SMD 1210(3225) inductors value are unknown; 4.7uH in Q2300 VGA module schematic; can be replaced with 0R resistor.

 W831 connector originally is Molex 22-23-2121.
-Probably can be replaced with XH 2.54 12 pin connectors / cables.
+Probably can be replaced with XH 2.54 12 pin connectors / cables, note pins step 2.5/254 mm.
 Pay attention on cable connectors type: same direction or reverse direction.
 Most cable are up to 30 cm, sometimes 50 cm.
 Measure what you need before ordering.